Release and maintenance¶

 Ansible is developed and released on a flexible 4 months release cycle.
 This cycle can be extended in order to allow for larger changes to be properly implemented and tested before a new release is made available.

-Ansible has a graduated support structure that extends to three major releases.
-For more information, read about the Development and stable version maintenance workflow or see the chart in Release status for the degrees to which current releases are supported.
+Ansible has a graduated maintenance structure that extends to three major releases.
+For more information, read about the Development and stable version maintenance workflow or see the chart in Release status for the degrees to which current releases are maintained.

-Older, unsupported versions of Ansible can contain unfixed security vulnerabilities (CVE).
+Older, unmaintained versions of Ansible can contain unfixed security vulnerabilities (CVE).

 You can refer to the porting guides for tips on updating your Ansible playbooks to run on newer versions.

-Starting with Ansible-2.4, support lasts for 3 releases.
-Thus Ansible-2.4 will receive security and general bug fixes when it is first released, security and critical bug fixes when 2.5 is released, and only security fixes once 2.6 is released.
+Ansible maintenance continues for 3 releases.
+Thus the latest Ansible release receives security and general bug fixes when it is first released, security and critical bug fixes when the next Ansible version is released, and only security fixes once the follow on to that version is released.

 The Ansible community develops and maintains Ansible on GitHub.